paulahemsi/HiPy/README.md

 12
 ```

-In python we don't need to have an index variable to increment, enumerate function handles that
+In python we don't need to have an index variable to increment, enumerate function handles that, returning a list of tuples (containing the index and the item) from a sequence

 ```bash
 class enumerate(object)